 But purpose-built gun-carrying bags are always a good idea.
 They are better at retaining your firearm and other related firearm gear like hearing protection, eye protection, and ammunition.

-Covert and discreet are often similar but the largest difference between covert and discreet bags are most covert bags aren’t purpose built.
+Covert and discreet are often similar but the largest difference between covert and discreet bags is most covert bags aren’t purpose-built.